 Marilyn Geewax is a senior editor, assigning and editing business radio stories.
-She also serves as the national economics correspondent for the NPR web site, and regularly discusses economic issues on Tell Me More and Here & Now.
+She also serves as the national economics correspondent for the NPR web site, and regularly discusses economic issues on NPR's mid-day show Here & Now.

 Her work contributed to NPR's 2011 Edward R. Murrow Award for hard news for "The Foreclosure Nightmare."
 Geewax also worked on the foreclosure-crisis coverage that was recognized with a 2009 Heywood Broun Award.

-Over the years, she has filed business news stories from China, Japan, South Africa and Europe.
+Over the years, she has filed news stories from China, Japan, South Africa and Europe.
 Recently, she headed to Europe to participate in the RIAS German/American Journalist Exchange Program.

-Geewax was a 1994-95 Nieman Fellow at Harvard, where she studied economics and international relations.
-She earned a master's degree at Georgetown University, focusing on international economic affairs, and has a bachelor's degree in journalism from The Ohio State University.
+Geewax was a Nieman Fellow at Harvard, where she studied economics and international relations.
+She earned a master's degree at Georgetown University, focusing on international economic affairs, and has a bachelor's degree from The Ohio State University.

 She is a member of the National Press Club's Board of Governors and serves on the Global Economic Reporting Initiative Committee for the Society of American Business Editors and Writers.